-The Corps will coordinate review of all Category 2 activities with federal and state agencies, as appropriate, to ensure that the work will result in no more than a minimal impact to the aquatic environment.
-Applicants are responsible for applying for the appropriate state and local approvals listed on Page 2.
+The Corps will coordinate review of all Category 2 activities with Federal and State agencies, as appropriate, to ensure that the work will result in no more than a minimal impact to the aquatic environment.

 Massachusetts Office of Coastal Zone Management (CZM) Screening Procedures: The CZM has issued consistency for projects meeting Category 1 of the GP and no further coordination with CZM is required for those projects.
 The Corps will coordinate Category 2 projects that involve work in or affecting the coastal zone with CZM.
 The CZM will make a determination within 10 business days of coordination that (1) CZM consistency may be waived; (2) CZM consistency may be waived provided CZM and the Corps agree to special conditions in the Corps authorization to protect the land or water uses or natural resources of the coastal zone; or (3) an individual CZM consistency concurrence will be required for the project.
 If CZM waives/issues consistency [(1) or (2) above], the Corps will attempt to include that determination in the Corps authorization letter.
 If CZM requires an individual CZM consistency concurrence [(3) above], the Corps may issue a conditional letter, which will notify the applicant that the federal authorization is not valid until CZM consistency concurrence is issued or waived by CZM.